doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/installation.rst

   $ qa-dkrz options
   $ source deactivate.

 Command `which qa-dkrz` while the environment is activated reveals the path to qa-dkrz.
 Given to `PATH` or as `alias` would make activate/deactivate redundant.

 There are three stages for updating:

 *install [PROJECT]* without any additional option.
   Compilation of executables for PROJECT.
-Only for GitHub based installation; no effect for a conda installed `qa-dkrz`.
+Only for GitHub based installation; no effect for a conda based `qa-dkrz`.

 *install --up*
-  Updating once every other number of days, while num has been given by option ``--uf=num`` or one day be default.
+  Updating once every day.
+The frequency may be prolonged by option ``--uf=num`` with ``num`` in days.

 *install --force*
   Unconditional update

 Information is kept in a configuration file located in `~/.qa-dkrz/config.txt` by default.
 User may not edit it, but could.
 If missing, it is restored during the next `qa-dkrz` call.

 A corrupt or incomplete installation becoming apparent during an operational run would issue a message for resolving the conflict.

-For those who want to have full access to the sources, but do not like to grapple with library dependencies, a hybrid operation of conda and GitHub based sources QA_DKRZ is possible.
+For those who want to have full access to the sources, but do not like to grapple with library dependencies, a hybrid operation of conda and GitHub based sources of QA_DKRZ is possible.
 Just bind the conda installed libs to the file `QA-DKRZ/install_configure` and operate/update from the GitHub based QA-DKRZ.